post image

 Feb 20 2017

 A key aspect to consider during a job search, in regards to your personal branding, is how you dress for both job interviews and once you begin working a position.
-Research has proven that people instinctively form conclusions and opinions of others, based on their visual appearance and nonverbal cues alone.
-In an interview or professional setting this is something to be mindful of to optimize your personal success.
+Research has proven that people instinctively form conclusions and opinions of others based on their visual appearance and nonverbal cues alone.
+In an interview or professional setting, this is something to be mindful of to optimize your personal success.

-While workplace dress codes certainly differ by industry, position, culture and geographic location, the impact bears equal influence in almost any given work environment.
-Creating a presentable and professional image is a likable interpersonal trait, not to mention a boost of self-confidence.
-Understanding the prospective company culture is a must, eventually this comes naturally after adapting to the environment.
+Understanding the prospective company culture is a must; eventually this comes naturally after adapting to the environment.
 Office cultures and dress codes can span all ends of the spectrum, which leads to confusion as an interviewee.
-Prior to that offer letter or receiving a formal employee handbook deciding what to wear can feel like a minefield.
+Prior to that offer letter or receiving a formal employee handbook, deciding what to wear can feel like a minefield.

 Easy ways to gain dress code insights prior to your interview: